CoquiTones/CoquiTonesWeb/docs/README.md

 monitor docker usage using `docker images`, `docker prune` etc.

+## Backend

+#### Installation

+1. Use python3 virtual env
+`python3 -m venv .venv`
+2. Activate venv in terminal
+Linux: `source .venv/bin/activate`
+Windows: `.venv\Scripts\activate.bat`
+3. Install dependencies
+`pip3 install -r Backend/requirements.txt`

+#### Launching Backend Server

+Simply launch a debug session in vscode using the [launch.json](../.vscode/launch.json) configuration in .vscode

+Another method would be to use the python and uvicorn cli commands similar to this
 ## Frontend

 Prepare environment variables.
 Modify the `Frontend/.env.template` file and remove the ".template"